 3 Ways to Prevent Evasive Threats

-To identify and prevent evasive threats, security tools must employ purpose-built virtual analysis, bare metal analysis, and incorporate threat intelligence.
+To identify and prevent threats, security tools must employ purpose-built virtual analysis, bare metal analysis, and incorporate threat intelligence.

 Attackers are constantly reusing, modifying, or creating entirely new malware, resulting in large volumes of malware targeting organizations.
 This also enables attackers to focus on the development of more highly evasive threats, built to detect malware analysis environments and halt malicious activity until they are no longer under analysis.
 In the meantime, organizations struggle both to keep up with the large volume of malware and to identify and prevent sophisticated attacks.